-COURSE OUTCOMES PO'S PSO'S Justification for mapping (Students will be able to) No. of Key Competencies PSO 1 Identify the need, key issues and applications of the operating system in various real time environments.
-4 CO 5 PO 1 Understand the concept of file system and analyze various file allocation methods by using the knowledge of computer engineering fundamentals, mathematical and scientific principles.
+COURSE OUTCOMES PO'S PSO'S Justification for mapping (Students will be able to) No. of Key Competencies CO 5 PO 1 Understand the concept of file system and analyze various file allocation methods by using the knowledge of computer engineering fundamentals, mathematical and scientific principles.
 3 PO 2 Identify the need for disk scheduling, understand the problem statement of disk scheduling, then collect the data related to location of data to be accessed in the disk structure then analyze different scheduling algorithm models used for solving problems related to finding total head movements and interpret their results.
 6 PO 3 Define the problem of file allocation to disk block, understand the user needs then identify the free disk space available next manage the design process by using appropriate file allocation methods.
 4 PO 10 Communicate on effective utilization of mass storage structures clearly using pictorial representation of disk structure.
 2 PO 12 By understanding mass storage structure, one can personally continue understanding of different storage devices developed by the companies to stay up with new technology.
-2 PSO 1 Identify the need, key issues and applications of the operating system in various real time environments.
+2 PSO 1 Identify the need of scheduling the service of disk I/O requests and apply appropriate algorithms for processing I/O requests.
 4 CO 6 PO 1 Explain the importance of protection of objects and the protection provided for them by using domain concept in terms of access matrix implementation by applying knowledge of computer science fundamentals.
 1 PO 10 Communicate on protection of computer system components using protection strategies in detail.
 1 PO 12 By understanding the concept of protection, one can study and analyze various protection mechanisms developed recently for personal development.
-2 PSO 1 Identify the need, key issues and applications of the operating system in various real time environments.
-1 PSO 2 By acquiring knowledge of process management one can design software applications with reliability and applications with fast information retrieval.
-1

-COURSE PO'S Justification for mapping (Students will be able to) No. of Key OUTCOMES PSO'S Competencies PSO 3 By understanding the concept of protection, one can acquire knowlege on advanced protection mechanisms for engineering practice and higher education and even canextend the knowledge to become an entrepreneur.
+2 PSO 1 Identify the need of protection provided to the hardware and software components of the computer system and analyze the techniques provided for their protection.
+1 PSO 2 By acquiring knowledge of protection one can design software applications with high security and reliability.
+1 PSO 3 By understanding the concept of protection, one can acquire knowledge on advanced protection mechanisms for engineering practice and higher education and even can extend the knowledge to become an entrepreneur.
 2